In this lesson we will:

 - List some example tools which form part of the Modern Data Stack;

 - Discuss the benefits of the modern data stack.

-In order to completely meet the Data and Analytics requirements of a modern business, it is likely that you will need to combine multiple tools into an end-to-end solution.
-This includes tooling for data storage, querying, dashboarding, ETL, model development and other requirements.
+In order to completely meet the Data and Analytics requirements of todays business, it is likely that multiple tools will need to be combined into an end-to-end solution.
+This includes tooling for data storage, querying, dashboarding, analytics, model development and other requirements.

-As there is no one tool that does everything, it is likely that you will need to combine and integrate different technologies from different vendors.
-The collection of tools that you choose is sometimes informally referred to as a "Stack".
+As there is no one platform that does everything, it is likely that you will need to combine and integrate different technologies from different vendors.
+The collection of tools that you choose is sometimes informally referred to as a stack.